chiffa/BioFlow/README.rst

 ::

-    > python CLUI.py analyze --interactome/--annotmap --background /path/to/background.input.file --depth 20 --processors 2 path/to/hits.input.file
+    > biogrid analyze --interactome/--annotmap --background /path/to/background.input.file --depth
+     20 --processors 2 path/to/hits.input.file

-The resulting significance data can be seen as the output and the related analyzis .gdf files can be found in the /outputs folder.
+The resulting significance data can be seen as the output and the related analyzis .gdf files can be found in the /outputs folder. statistic analysis will be printed to the stdout.

 Full API documentation of underlying libraries is available at `readthedocs.org <http://bioflow.readthedocs.org/en/latest/>`__